tachyonlabs/raspberry_pi_pyladies_presentation/README.md

 * [The Official Raspberry Pi Projects Book](https://www.raspberrypi.org/magpi-issues/Projects_Book_v1.pdf)
 * [The Official Raspberry Pi Projects Book Volume 2](https://www.raspberrypi.org/magpi-issues/Projects_Book_v2.pdf)
 * [The Official Raspberry Pi Projects Book Volume 3](https://www.raspberrypi.org/magpi-issues/Projects_Book_v3.pdf)

+## Have fun!

+So get a Raspberry Pi, and have fun!
+A lot of people are hesitant to try hardware projects with their computers because they have no idea where to start, and are afraid they might fry their computers.
+But the Raspberry Pi is not only built for hardware projects and very beginner-friendly and Python-friendly, but also very cheap, in case of those rare occasions where worst really does come to worst.

+## A Cautionary Tale

+"Have fun!" would ordinarily be the end of the story, but in this case I also have a postscript:

+If you remember the "HAT"s, well, when I was writing my script for this presentation, and concluded it with the part about not worrying about frying your computer, I thought, oh, I have an "Android Things" HAT which is supposedly also compatible with the Raspberry Pi, I should demo that in my presentation as well.
+And plugged it into my Raspberry Pi, and powered up, and it didn't boot.
+And I powered down, unplugged the Rainbow Hat board, powered up again, and still nothing.

+A Raspberry Pi stores the OS and all your files on a micro SD card, which helps keep it very cheap, but in my experience they can be kind of sensitive, and in this case it had gotten fried not just to the point where I would need to use my laptop to reformat it and recopy a system image to it, but to the point where it would just not even format.
+And because I didn't have a spare one (which is like a $5 part) and hadn't backed up my existing one before this happened, it was a mad dash to get a new one and download/install/compile lots of packages that I use in time to be able to do this presentation this evening.

+So yes, have fun!
+But it's also good to play it safe by having one or more spare SD cards, and backing up a system image of your SD card to your laptop or desktop *after* you've installed everything in sight on it.